Staying Course: pursuing a European industrial strategy for

 2. Guide new and sustain existing investments to increase certainty for employers, employees and the public alike as well as to maintain innovation, plurality and cultural diversity

-3. Take decisions on critical resources such as spectrum allocation regarding the use of the UHF band on the basis of a comprehensive examination of the impact on cultural and creative sector growth and jobs, particularly the context of the ongoing discussion regarding use of the UHF band in the EU and regarding the upcoming Telecom Package review.
+3. Take decisions on critical resources such as spectrum allocation regarding the use of the UHF band on the basis of a comprehensive examination of the impact on cultural and creative sector growth and jobs, particularly in the context of the upcoming World Radio Conferences, of the European Electronic Communications’ Code or any revision of the Radio Spectrum Policy Program .

 It is urgent to adopt a wider vision, an industrial strategy, and a fresh start for Europe!